FlineDev/HandyUIKit/README.md

 </p>

-# HandySwift
+# HandyUIKit

-The goal of this library is to provide handy features that didn't make it to the Swift standard library (yet) due to many different reasons.
-Those could be that the Swift community wants to keep the standard library clean and manageable or simply hasn't finished discussion on a specific feature yet.
+The goal of this library is to provide handy UI features that didn't make it into the existing UIKit frameworks (yet).

+See also [HandySwift](https://github.com/Flinesoft/HandySwift) for handy features that didn't make it into the Swift standard library (yet).

 ## Installation